csiro-fair/marimba/docs/pipeline.md

        ```bash
        git remote add origin https://github.com/yourusername/my-pipeline.git
        ```
-    This step connects your local Pipeline repository to your GitHub repository, allowing you to use standard Git commands to add, commit, and push files.
+    This step connects your local Pipeline implementation to your GitHub repository, allowing you to use standard Git commands to add, commit, and push files
     - Now, navigate back to the root Marimba Project directory:
        ```bash
        cd ../..
        ```

 For both methods, the next steps involve initializing the necessary Pipeline files in your new Pipeline directory.

 ### Initializing the Pipeline